Story

 4. Green Mountain Reservoir to Spring Creek Road

-With fewer crowds than the Colorado River, the Blue River offers some of the best whitewater rafting in the area.
-The Green Mountain Reservoir to Spring Creek Road route features mild Class III whitewater rapids for beginner-intermediate level rafters.
-The first take out point is at Spring Creek Road (Road 10), or you can continue the trip to the end of the Blue River.
+With fewer crowds than the Colorado River, the Blue River offers excellent whitewater rafting.
+The Green Mountain Reservoir to Spring Creek Road route features mild Class III whitewater rapids for beginner-to-intermediate level rafters.
+The first take-out point is at Spring Creek Road (Road 10), or you can continue the trip to the end of the Blue River.

 Put In: 39.878100 ,-106.334000